-- Locations or sites in which members will provide services - Number of AmeriCorps members who will deliver the intervention - The core activities that define the intervention or program model that members will implement or deliver, including: - The duration of the intervention (e.g., the total number of weeks, sessions or months of the intervention) - The dosage of the intervention (e.g., the number of hours per session or sessions per week) - The target population for the intervention (e.g., disconnected youth, third graders at a certain reading proficiency level) - The measurable outputs that result from delivering the intervention (i.e., number of beneficiaries served, types and number of activities conducted, equity gaps closed).
-If applicable, identify which National Performance Measures will be used as output indicators - Outcomes that demonstrate changes in knowledge/skill, attitude, behavior, or condition that occur as a result of the intervention.
+- The inputs or resources that are necessary to deliver the intervention, including but not limited to: - o Locations or sites in which members will provide services - Context in which the intervention is delivered (e.g., the setting where the intervention is delivered) - o Number of AmeriCorps members who will deliver the intervention - Characteristics of AmeriCorps members, including specific knowledge, skills, and abilities required to implement the intervention - The core activities that define the intervention or program model that members will implement or deliver, including: - Duration of the intervention (e.g., the total number of weeks, sessions or months of the intervention) - Dosage of the intervention (e.g., the number of hours per session or sessions per week) - Target population for the intervention (e.g., disconnected youth, third graders at a certain reading proficiency level) - The measurable outputs that result from delivering the intervention (i.e., number of beneficiaries served, types and number of activities conducted, equity gaps closed).
+If applicable, identify which National Performance Measures will be used as output indicators. - Outcomes that demonstrate meaningful changes in knowledge/skill, attitude, behavior, or condition that occur as a result of the intervention.
 If applicable, identify which National Performance Measures will be used as outcome indicators.

 Note: The Logic Model is a visual representation of the applicant's Theory of Change.
 Programs should include short, medium, or long-term outcomes in the Logic Model.
-Applicants are not required to measure all components of their Theory of Change.
-The applicant's performance measures should be consistent with the program's Theory of Change and should represent significant program activities.
+Applicants are not required to measure all components of their Logic Model.
+The applicant's performance measures should be consistent with the program's Logic Model and should represent significant program activities.